 You know that old familiar feeling: your heart pounds, your breath accelerates, and forget butterflies – you’ve got bald eagles barreling around your insides!
 There must be a test in the near future.

-There are 10 Things you can do before a test to help alleviate test anxiety and absorb the information needed to achieve your target score.
-The ability to remain calm and centered, in the midst of testing jitters, is equally as important as accessing the brilliant knowledge stored in your brain.
-If you practice these “10 Things To Do Before A Test”, you’ll begin to see your test scores rise.
+There are 10 things you can do before a test to help alleviate test anxiety and absorb the information needed to achieve your target score.
+The ability to remain calm and centered, in the midst of testing jitters, is equally important as accessing the brilliant knowledge stored in your brain.
+If you practice these “10 Things To Do Before A Test,” you’ll begin to see your test scores rise.

 1. Study.
 Yeah, well, you can’t avoid it.
 You have to get all that information into your brain somehow, right?
 Take notes, re-write information you have trouble remembering, make flash cards, draw pictures, create rhymes.
-Do whatever you need to learn/remember crucial information.
+Do whatever you need to learn and remember crucial information.

 2. Get a Tutor.
 If studying isn’t working, it’s time to hire an experienced professional.
 The Premier Tutors is the perfect resource to get the help you need.
 Believe it or not, learning can be fun when you find the right learning mentor.
 Tutors often have alternative ways of explaining things that are more suited to your learning style.

 3. Do Sample Problems.
 On your way to school or during breaks, review sample problems or questions.
 Have a friend or parent quiz you.
 Flash cards are one of the best tools for studying.
 Not only do they provide an opportunity for you to write the information – and repetition is the key when it comes to learning new concepts – they are an easy tool to use on your own, or for someone else to use, to test your knowledge.